macrespo42/macrespo42/README.md

 ## I'm student at 42 Paris, studying computer sciences and web development

-- 🔭 I'm currently working on 42 project piscine python for data science
+- 🔭 I'm currently working on 42 project piscine data science
-- 🌱 I'm currently learning Data and algorithm with python
+- 🌱 I'm currently learning Golang
 - 🥅 2024 goals: Complete the RNCP 7 degree and find an entreprise to validate my 42 cursus

 ### Connect with me